You are here

 Criminal History Checks

 Any DHS student whose course-work or clinical placement activity requires direct access to children, elderly, patients, or disabled or other at-risk populations, must submit to a background check.
 The purpose of the criminal history checks is to ensure public safety and avoid unacceptable risk to vulnerable populations.
 Students must clear these criminal history checks in order to participate in Health Sciences programs.
 If there is a finding of criminal convictions or “open cases,” the student will be ineligible to participate in the Health Sciences Program.
-There are three types of checks: CORI, SORI and Supplemental.
+There are three types of checks: CORI, SORI and Supplemental/National.

 CORI and SORI — The student completes the necessary forms to authorize a search of Massachusetts records for past criminal or sexual offenses known as CORI (Criminal Offender Record Information) and SORI (Sex Offender Registry Information), and will be asked to show their government-issued photo identification (driver’s license/state ID/U.S. Passport).
 The CORI and SORI completion process occurs at new student orientations at the beginning of Health Sciences programs, and annually thereafter.